ethereum-mining/ethminer/README.md

 ### Build options

-- if you don't want/need CUDA support, use "-DBUNDLE=cminer" instead of "-DBUNDLE=ccudaminer".
+- if you don't want/need CUDA support, use "-DBUNDLE=miner" instead of "-DBUNDLE=cudaminer".
 This will only compile OpenCL support
 - to speed up compilation a bit or to support older CUDA shader models, you can add -DCOMPUTE=xx , where x is your CUDA GPU Compute version * 10. i.e -DCOMPUTE=52 for a GTX970.
 - you may disable stratum support by adding -DETH_STRATUM=0